SirMorde/passwd-backend/README.md

 # passwd-backend
 passwd-backend is a minimal HTTP service that exposes the user and group information on a UNIX-like system that is usually locked away in the UNIX /etc/passwd and /etc/groups files.

+**Note:** This application was developed for Unix-like systems but can also be ran on Windows using the project's example passwd and group files.
+Unless otherwise specified below, the commands to be run on Windows are typically the same commands run on Linux.

 Table of contents
 =================